psmith35/FeedTheAnimals/README.md

 - Feeding the right food to an animal fills their food meter.
 - Feeding the wrong food depletes it.
 - Animals are fully fed when their food meter fills completely, which then increases the player's score based on the type of animal that got fed.
-- Players lose health when an animal collides with the player or walks off-screen without getting fully fed.
+- Players lose a life when an animal collides with the player or walks off-screen without getting fully fed.
-- The game ends when a player loses all of their health.
+- The game ends when a player loses all of their lives.

 ## Demo